SEO

 Subdirectory: A subdirectory is a page located deeper within the root domain.
 Eg. www.sydney.com.au/operahouse is a subdirectory.

-Subdomain: A subdomain is a domain that is a part of the root domain.
-Eg. www.operahouse.sydney.com.au is a subdomain within the root domain – www.sydney.com.au.
-Subdomains are created with the main purpose of segmenting the topic of choice into entirely new subcategories.
+Subdomain: A subdomain is a part of the root domain.
+For example, www.operahouse.sydney.com.au is a subdomain within the root domain, www.sydney.com.au.
+Subdomains are created to segment the topic of choice into entirely new subcategories.
 One of the most important features of a subdomain is that it holds its authority and PageRank.

 T